tendermint/spec/spec/abci/abci.md

 - **Response**:
   - `Result (Result)`: The result of applying this chunk.
     - `accept`: The chunk was accepted.
-    - `abort`: Abort all snapshot restoration, including any other snapshots.
+    - `abort`: Abort snapshot restoration, and don't try any other snapshots.
     - `retry`: Reapply this chunk, combine with `RefetchChunks` and `RejectSenders` as appropriate.
     - `retry_snapshot`: Restart this snapshot from `OfferSnapshot`, reusing chunks unless instructed otherwise.